Bankso/SCAR/README.md

 ## Version 1.5
 ### Overview

 This repository houses a next-generation sequencing (NGS) data analysis package, SpLiT-ChEC Analysis with R (SCAR).
 SCAR was designed to function as a reproducible bioinformatics pipeline with easily accessible runtime settings and self-documenting directories/filenames.
-These decisions have been made to simplify and optimize analysis for data derived from novel NGS-coupled techniques and organization of processing outputs into directory structures.
+These decisions have been made to simplify and optimize analysis for data derived from novel NGS-coupled techniques and organization of processing outputs into coherent directory structures.
 The set of processes available is being expanded and optimized as we design methods to analyze SpLiT-ChEC data from DNA-associating proteins in *S. cerevisiae*.
 The framework of SCAR is derived from ZentTools, created by gzentner and rpolicastro (https://github.com/rpolicastro/ZentTools)

 While SCAR has been designed for use with DNA-centric NGS techniques, the pipeline is highly amenable to modification and can easily accomodate RNA-centric analysis tools.